 When you have a baby, and your baby hasn’t started cooing at 2months, this is an early sign of speech delay in an infant.
-When a child is about 1 year and 6 months old, they will be able to start saying words like mama or papa.
+When a child is about 1 year and 6 months old, they will start saying words like mama or papa.
 Below are Signs of speech delay in toddlers ;

-Hearing loss: A toddler who cannot hear properly will most likely find it difficult to speak well.
-If you are wondering if your child has hearing loss, you can confirm it when your child does not know an object or a person when you call them by name but acknowledge them when you make use of gestures or pictures.
+A toddler who cannot hear properly will most likely find it difficult to speak well.
+If you wonder if your child has hearing loss, you can confirm it when your child does not know an object or a person when you call them by name but acknowledge them when you use gestures or pictures.